Tonyblaze60/Hello-world/README.md

 Hi My name is Tony an aspiring front end web developer

-Have a working knowledge of Html and CSS
+I have a working knowledge of Html and CSS

 currently learning Js